SJackson123/Tetris-Reinforcement-Learning/README.md

 ## Results:

 There are 3 folders containing the results from training each of the 3 agents:
-'ce_results', 'dqn_results', and 'combine_results'.
+`ce_results`, `dqn_results`, and `combine_results`.
 These contain the trained agent
 networks and storing the rewards for plotting.

-The number of lines for the DQN agent on the 6x5 and 10x10 grid:
+The performance of an agent was visualised by comparing the number of lines for each agent.
+Below is an example of the DQN agent compared on the 6x5 and 10x10 grid:
 <p align="center">
   <img src= https://github.com/SirSebLancelot/Tetris-Reinforcement-Learning/blob/main/dqn_results/compare_DQN.png alt="Tetris Animation" />
 </p>